 It is vital that, while on the job site, each member of your team is looking out for one another.
 Often, those who are experiencing mental or physical exhaustion are not aware of just how exhausted they are.
 Fatigue puts your team at risk!

 There numerous ways to combat fatigue.
 While some of them rely on the individual themselves, they are occasions where a medical condition could be playing a role in fatigue as well.
-The follow are some way to combat fatigue:
+The following are some way to combat fatigue:

 - Come to work well-rested (8 hours of sleep).

 - If attempting to sleep during the day, make sure to find a secluded location in the shade.

-- Eat well-balanced meals, starting the more with high protein and the ending the evening with high carbohydrates.
+- Eat well-balanced meals, starting the more with high protein and then ending the evening with high carbohydrates.

 - Take a walk, stretch, or exercise can each be used to help keep a person awake and attentive.